newrelic/newrelic-telemetry-sdk-ruby/README.md

 Archival Notice
 ❗Notice: This project has been archived as is and is no longer actively maintained.

-Rather than developing a Java specific OpenTelemetry exporter New Relic has adopted a language agnostic approach that facilitates data collection from all OpenTelemetry data sources.
+Rather than developing a Ruby specific OpenTelemetry exporter New Relic has adopted a language agnostic approach that facilitates data collection from all OpenTelemetry data sources.

 The current recommended approaches for sending OpenTelemetry data to the New Relic platform are as follows: